 The purpose of this consultation was to start to engage with the community and industry on the issues concerned with managing minerals and waste for the next 20 years.
 It was also an opportunity to gather more evidence to inform options for the plan policies and site allocations.
-To ensure that the demand for and supply of minerals is properly understood, a Minerals Background Study was prepared together with a Waste Background Paper to provide evidence on the types and quantities of minerals and waste produced and managed.
+To understand the demand for and supply of minerals, we prepared a Minerals Background Study together with a Waste Background Paper.
+This provided evidence on the types and quantities of minerals and waste produced and managed.

 Draft Minerals and Waste Local Plan

-A draft version of the plan (formerly referred to as ‘Preferred Options’) was the subject of consultation between Monday 6 August and Friday 12 October 2018.
+A draft version of the plan (previously known as ‘Preferred Options’) was the subject of consultation between Monday 6 August and Friday 12 October 2018.

-Responses to the consultation are now being reviewed and further work is being done on the draft policies, proposals and evidence base.
-A full report detailing the outcomes of the consultation will be published online in the near future.
+We are reviewing responses to the consultation and further work is being done on the draft policies, proposals and evidence base.
+We will publish a full report detailing the outcomes of the consultation online soon.